Bruce Johnston: Original tenure with the Beach Boys

-On April 9, 1965, Johnston joined the Beach Boys in New Orleans, replacing Glen Campbell, who briefly filled in as a touring member for Brian Wilson, and had declined an offer to officially join the band.
-Johnston did not start playing bass until his first tenure with the Beach Boys, and the first contributions Johnston made as one of the Beach Boys was on Summer Days (And Summer Nights!!).
-For contractual reasons, however, he was not credited or photographed on a Beach Boys album cover until Wild Honey (1967).
+On April 9, 1965, Johnston joined the Beach Boys in New Orleans, filling in for Glen Campbell, who briefly served as a touring member for Brian Wilson, and had declined an offer to officially join the band.
+Campbell played his last show as a Beach Boy on May 15, 1965 and Johnston then became a full-time replacement for Brian Wilson on the road.
+Johnston did not start playing bass until his first tenure with the Beach Boys.
+The first contributions he made to recordings as one of the Beach Boys was on Summer Days (And Summer Nights!!).
+For contractual reasons, however, he was not credited on a Beach Boys album cover until Wild Honey (1967) though he was photographed as a touring band member on the back sleeve of Pet Sounds (1966).

 In May 1966, Johnston flew to London and played Pet Sounds (1966) for John Lennon, Paul McCartney, and Keith Moon.
-Johnston provided backing vocals to six of the album's 13 tracks: "Wouldn't It Be Nice", "You Still Believe in Me", "That's Not Me", "God Only Knows" (also co-lead), "Sloop John B", and "I Just Wasn't Made for These Times".
+He had provided backing vocals to six of the album's 13 tracks: "Wouldn't It Be Nice", "You Still Believe in Me", "That's Not Me", "God Only Knows" (also co-lead), "Sloop John B", and "I Just Wasn't Made for These Times".
 He similarly contributed backing vocals to some of the subsequent Smile sessions.
 In early 1967, Wilson discussed the extent of his personal relationship with Johnston to Melody Maker: "I'm afraid I only know Bruce superficially. [...]
 I only see him at recording sessions. [...]
 He's a very likeable person."

 Johnston did not participate in most of the 1967 Smiley Smile sessions and played on only a few tracks on Wild Honey.
 Reflecting on Smiley Smile, Johnston said it was "a thousand times better than the [original Smile] [...]
 It's just the most underrated album in the whole catalog for me."
 He had an unfavorable opinion of the band's 1968 album Friends, calling the songs "wimpy".
 The Beach Boys asked touring member Billy Hinsche to permanently replace Johnston in mid-1969, although Hinsche elected to focus on his studies at UCLA and Johnston was not aware of the offer at the time.